Incident DetailsCause of Death:

 When one member returned to the doctor's office four hours later, his wife called police without knowing two members were hiding outside their home.
 Three officers responded and upon their arrival, Sergeant Rivers was killed when they were met with gunfire.

-They fled the scene but all four men were later apprehended.
-The suspect who was wounded in the Ohio robbery was extradited and sentenced to 10 to 25 years in prison.
+The men fled the scene but were later apprehended.
+A 26-year-old suspect, who was wounded in the Ohio robbery, was extradited and sentenced to 10 to 25 years in prison.

 The three remaining suspects escaped from the Hancock County Jail while awaiting trial and were involved in a shootout with police in Bangor, Maine over a year later.
 Al Brady, 26, who killed Sergeant Rivers and Clarence Lee Shaffer Jr., 20, were killed.